kfatehi/riva_tts_proxy/README.md

 Avoid GRPC protocol in clients by hiding it under an HTTP JSON proxy, making it easier to fast-prototype.

+This project implements the streaming interface to Riva to get the data out as soon as possible, This approach results in lower latency to first audio at the cost of lower throughput.

 ## Prerequisites

 * Docker